 Hispanic Heritage Month is here!

 This annual U.S. observance, from Sept.
 15 to Oct.
-15, celebrates the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
+15, celebrates the histories, cultures, and contributions of Americans whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.

 We at Salud America! invite you to celebrate Hispanic Heritage Month in these awesome ways.

 U.S. Congressmen Edward R. Roybal of Los Angeles and Henry B. Gonzales were among those who introduced legislation on the topic in 1968.

 President Lyndon Johnson implemented the observance as Hispanic Heritage Week that year.

 U.S. Rep. Esteban E. Torres of Pico Rivera proposed the observance be expanded to cover its current 30-day period.
 President Ronald Reagan implemented the expansion to Hispanic Heritage Month.
 It went into law on August 17, 1988.

 2. Find Out Why Hispanic Heritage Month Starts on Sept.
 15

 Sept.
 15 is significant because it is the anniversary of independence for Latin American countries Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua, according to the U.S. Library of Congress.

 In addition, Mexico and Chile celebrate their independence days on Sept.
 16 and Sept.
 18.